opencontainers/image-spec/descriptor.md

 While `sha256` will only use hex encoded digests, support for separators in _algorithm_ and alpha numeric in _encoded_ is included to allow for future extension of digest support.
 As an example, we can paramterize the encoding and algorithm as `multihash+base58:QmRZxt2b1FVZPNqd8hsiykDL3TdBDeTSPX9Kv46HmX4Gx8`, which would be considered valid but unsupported by this specification.

+### Verification

-* Before consuming content targeted by a descriptor from untrusted sources, the byte content SHOULD be verified against the digest string.
+Before consuming content targeted by a descriptor from untrusted sources, the byte content SHOULD be verified against the digest string.
-* Before calculating the digest, the size of the content SHOULD be verified to reduce hash collision space.
+Before calculating the digest, the size of the content SHOULD be verified to reduce hash collision space.
-* Heavy processing before calculating a hash SHOULD be avoided.
+Heavy processing before calculating a hash SHOULD be avoided.
-* Implementations MAY employ [canonicalization](canonicalization.md) of the underlying content to ensure stable content identifiers.
+Implementations MAY employ [canonicalization](canonicalization.md) of the underlying content to ensure stable content identifiers.

 ### Digest calculations